evan-buss/font-switcher/README.md

 # Font Switcher

-Font Switcher allows you to quickly switch between fonts in you settings.json configuration file.
+Font Switcher allows you to quickly switch between fonts in your settings.json configuration file.

 ## Features

-If you are like me, you are very indescisive about your font choices.
+If you are like me, you are very indecisive about your font choices.

-Font Switcher allows you to quickly switch your editor's font without having to manually reorder your "editor.fontFamily" setting
+Font Switcher allows you to quickly switch your editor's font without having to manually reorder your "editor.fontFamily" setting.

 Simply open the command pallete `Ctrl+Shift+P` and select `Switch Font`.